Need a schedule of condition? Get a fee proposal the same working day.

 The key point

 The protective effect of a schedule of condition for a commercial lease depends on two things: that it is prepared before occupation, and that the lease repairing covenant is qualified by reference to it.
-Either on its own is much weaker than the two together.
+Either on its own is much weaker than the two together, especially where the tenant does not yet appreciate the scale of repair and reinstatement liability being accepted.

 What a schedule of condition for a commercial lease is